 4.2 Standards for Associate Professor

-Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Mutual Expectations.
+Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility.
 Performance that exceeds expectations could be demonstrated by exceptional research, exceptional mentoring or teaching, or by external recognition such as a Fellow of the American Physical Society or receipt of a prestigious national or international award in physics.

 4.3 Standards for Professor

-Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Mutual Expectations.
+Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility.